jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/assessment.md

 ---

 #### Question 14: Importance of Model Sizes in Machine Learning (ICTAII502 KE2 - Model Sizes)
 *Discuss the significance of model size in the development and performance of machine learning models, particularly language models.
-Finally, calculate in GB roughly how much VRAM would be needed to load an 80 Billion parameter model as bfloat16 and also as int4.*
+Finally, calculate in GB roughly how much VRAM would be needed to load an 80 Billion parameter model (neural network) as bfloat16 and again as int8.*

 *Your answer here.*

 ---

 #### Question 15: Evaluating Industry-Recognized Machine Learning Models (ICTAII502 KE14 & KE7)
 *Identify and discuss several industry-recognized machine learning models.
-Provide two examples of Transformer models of different sizes and briefly summarize how the size of each model might impact how you might apply it to real-world use-cases.*
+Provide two examples of Transformer models of different sizes and briefly summarize how the size of each model might impact how you could apply it to real-world use-cases.*

 *Your answer here.*